francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

 ## Built-in Validation

-Dart Frog does not provide a validation system out of the box.
-So you need to use a third-party library like `Acanthis` and to provide your own solution to validate the request properties.
+Dart Frog does not include a built-in validation system, so you’ll need to use a third-party library and implement your own solution to validate request properties.

-Serinus provides a validation system out of the box, thanks to Acanthis, that allows you to validate the request properties before they reach the route handler.
-This can be useful to parse the query parameters, the body or the headers of the request and make sure that they are in the correct format.
+Serinus, on the other hand, offers built-in validation powered by `Acanthis`.
+This allows you to validate request properties — such as query parameters, the request body, or headers — before they reach the route handler, ensuring they are properly formatted.

 ```dart
 import 'package:serinus/serinus.dart';